Northeast Intelligence Network

 Ideas such as the "multicultural mosaic" are largely eastern creations cleverly designed to garner Toronto’s ethnic votes for the Liberals.
 The concept that our strength lies in our diversity is politically correct hogwash that will prove disastrous for this country.

 Strength comes through the unification of a common purpose that is supported by the majority of a nation’s people.
-Clearly, this does not define Canada today under its current configuration.
-As such, the West would be perfectly justified in saying "sayonara".
+Clearly, this does not define Canada today under its current configuration. as such, the West would be perfectly justified in saying "sayonara".